diogovalentte/mantium/README.md

 ### Manga Plus source

 Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
 I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

+### KLManga source

+The KLManga source doesn't shows when the chapters were released, so when you add a manga to Mantium, it sets the last released chapter's release date to the current time.
+In the background job that updates the mangas' metadata, if it detects that the last released chapter's release date is the current time, it sets the release date to the current time.

 ### Manga Updates source